tax gain harvest

 How Do You Harvest Capital Gains?

 So, how do you harvest capital gains?
-First, remember the goal is to recognize long-term capital gains on your taxes this year without paying additional money in taxes.
+First, remember the goal is to recognize long-term capital gains on your taxes this year without paying additional taxes.
 Or to sell an asset and lock in capital gains at today’s capital gains rate rather than a higher one in the future.

 Next, in April, you fill out your taxes, report the gain to the IRA, and pay the taxes that result (if any).

-0% Long Term Capital Gains Bracket
+0% Long-Term Capital Gains Bracket

-The 0% Long Term Capital Gains tax bracket ends right around the 12% ordinary tax bracket.
+The 0% Long Term Capital Gains tax bracket ends around the 12% ordinary tax bracket.
 Taxable income of less than $44,625 ($89,250 for married couples) in 2023 falls into the 0% long-term capital gains tax bracket.

 It is important to remember that this is taxable income rather than AGI.
 That means you get to “add” your standard (or itemized) deduction to the number to see how much room you have.